unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topo_plot.md

 ## Plot EEG Topo Plots

-There is an alternative version of the topo plots showing a representation of a head, with the same features as the one seen above.
+There is an alternative version of the topo plots showing a representation of a head, with similar features as the one seen above.

 We suggest additionally setting the aspect ratio in the Axis values to `DataAspect()`.
 This results in a round plot